 Diana's story - respite for mum

-Diana came along with her mum Audrey and an occupational therapist who had referred her.
+Diana came along to the Trailnet session with her mum Audrey and an occupational therapist who had referred her.
 Diana has some brain damage and learning difficulties after she was temporarily deprived of oxygen during a difficult birth.
 This means she is not capable of independent living and needs extra support to cycle.

 At Trailnet, things didn’t get off to a great start at that first session.
 Diana was very reluctant for her mum to leave her but the instructors did manage to encourage her onto an adapted trike and she joined the group for a very short evaluation ride.
 She demonstrated good bike control and no shortage of energy or determination.

 Diana had ridden a standard bike as a child but had not been able to cycle since, as there was no one to help her.
 At her first session, she was unwilling to try anything other than a trike, but after a few weeks Diana switched to a two-wheeled bike and was immediately at home, showing that she hadn’t forgotten her childhood bike rides.

 Diana's confidence and bike control have improved significantly.
 She is very animated when she reaches her goals!

 It has now been over two years since that first session and Diana is one of Trailnet's most regular and enthusiastic riders, turning up regardless of the weather.
 Diana continues to make progress in terms of distance ridden, hills managed and in handling more technical terrain.